I ENVIRONMENTAL AWARENESS

 Amendments to Annex V came into force on 1 March 2018.
 From this date, the responsibility for determining whether or not a cargo is hazardous to a marine environment will fall on the shipper with cargo to be classified in accordance with the criteria of the UN Globally Harmonized System of Classification and Labelling of Chemicals.
 Vessels will also be required to keep a garbage record book documenting both the disposal of cargo residues and the disposal of garbage generated on board (including electronic waste items, known as e-waste).

-Options for emissions compliance fall under fuel-based and technology-based solutions.
-Low and ultra-low distillates are available on the market, although these are more expensive than conventional heavy fuel oil and questions have been raised regarding reliability and their impact on fuel systems that are more suited to conventional fuels.
+The options for emissions compliance fall under fuel-based and technology-based solutions.
+Low and ultra-low distillates are available on the market, although these are more expensive than conventional heavy fuel oil, and questions have been raised regarding reliability and their impact on fuel systems that are more suited to conventional fuels.
 Alternative fuels, including liquid natural gas, biofuels and blended fuels are expected to be the preference for most shipowners.
-However, there are concerns as to supply of compliant fuels as well as the costly process of retrofitting engines in order to make them compatible with the new fuels.
-Operators are also investing time and resources in investigating the viability of exhaust gas cleaning systems, otherwise known as scrubbers, which allow vessels to burn conventional fuel by cleaning exhaust gases.
+However, there are concerns as to supply of compliant fuels as well as the costly process of retrofitting engines to make them compatible with the new fuels.
+Operators are continually investing time and resources in investigating the viability of exhaust gas cleaning systems, otherwise known as scrubbers, which allow vessels to burn conventional fuel by cleaning exhaust gases.
 A certain category of scrubbers known as 'open loop scrubbers' has been criticised on environmental grounds owing to concerns about the impact of waste water being dumped into coastal waters and scrubber wash water discharges have already been banned by a series of major ports in China as well as Singapore and Fujairah.
+The IMO has commissioned a review of their 2015 Guidelines for scrubbers, to be carried out by the Pollution, Prevention and Response Sub-Committee with a view to producing a new output in 2021.
+The IMO has also instructed the Joint Group of Experts on the Scientific Aspects of Marine Environmental Protection (GESAMP) to carry out a review of the potential environmental impact of the discharge from scrubbers.

-During 2019 BIMCO is expected to release new clause wording to accommodate the new regulations, including a '2020 Marine Sulphur Content Clause' (to replace the BIMCO Fuel Sulphur Content Clause 2005) as well as a dedicated 'Scrubber Clause'.
+BIMCO has released new clause wording to accommodate the new regulations, including a '2020 Marine Fuel Sulphur Content Clause' (to replace the BIMCO Fuel Sulphur Content Clause 2005) as well as a dedicated 'Scrubber Clause'.

 The EU Sulphur Directive had previously implemented its own cap of 0.5 per cent by 2020 and certain coastal states have begun introducing their own emissions standards.
 In March 2015, the Hong Kong Air Pollution Control (Ocean Going Vessels) (Fuel at Berth) Regulation was accepted, aiming to reduce the emission of air pollutants from ocean-going vessels using high-sulphur fuel while in berth in Hong Kong.
 The penalties for breaching the new rules include a fine of up to HK$200,000 and imprisonment for six months for burning non-compliant fuel, and a fine of HK$50,000 and imprisonment for three months for failing to record the required particulars without a reasonable excuse.

-Ships completed on or after 1 January 2016 will have to comply with more stringent Tier III standards if operating within the North American and US Caribbean ECA-NOx.20
+Ships completed on or after 1 January 2016 will have to comply with more stringent Tier III standards if operating within the North American and US Caribbean ECA-NOx.22

-There is a general prohibition under MARPOL Annex VI on the emission of ozone-depleting substances from vessels, although installations that specifically contain hydro-chlorofluorocarbons shall not be subject to the prohibition until 1 January 2020.21
+There is a general prohibition under MARPOL Annex VI on the emission of ozone-depleting substances from vessels, although installations that specifically contain hydro-chlorofluorocarbons were not subject to the prohibition until 1 January 2020.23

 Notwithstanding the regulations above, ports have played an active part in improving energy efficiency and making efforts to reduce pollution.
 These include various tax and fee incentives and the rise of shoreside electrical power sources ('cold ironing').